 Remark: Baricitinib 4 mg daily dose for 14 days (or until hospital discharge).
 The benefits of baricitinib plus remdesivir for persons on mechanical ventilation are uncertain.
-See the remdesivir section for dose and duration. section for dose and duration. section for dose and duration.
+See the remdesivir section for dose and duration.

 \Severe illness is defined as patients with $SpO_2 \le 94\%$ on room air, including patients on supplemental oxygen, oxygen through a high-flow device, or non-invasive ventilation.